-Verifying an individual's identity electronically:
+Verifying a Vendors or Purchasers identity electronically:

 To adhere to this guidance we use a Landmark Electronic Anti Money Laundering Check which in turn uses Experian's data to check multiple data sources.
 It also allows us to check the client is the individual by verifying their date of birth and time at the address.
 To get a pass the check must match at least two databases to the client's full name and address.
 Where the client is seen as high risk we will set the check to high risk, which in turns means matching 3 databases for the check to be verified.
+There is an upfront charge payable.
+The cost will be confirmed prior to carrying out the check.